zimolzak/cv/README.md

 # Honors and Awards

+***JAMIA* Editor's Choice,** 2025, for paper entitled "Application of a digital quality measure for cancer diagnosis in Epic Cosmos."\
 **Most Creative Use of Tools,** Baylor College of Medicine Datathon, April 2024.
 Project entitled "An exploration of optimism in medical record notes for pneumonia and associated patient length of stay."\